LED HIGHLIGHTS STATE ECONOMIC SUCCESSES IN 2012

-LED Secretary Stephen Moret issued the following statement on Louisiana's economic performance over the last three years, including 2010:
+LED Secretary Stephen Moret issued the following statement on Louisiana's economic performance over the last five years, including 2012:

 "Since Gov. Bobby Jindal took office in early 2008, Louisiana's economy has outperformed the South and U.S. by any reasonable measure.
-For example, from January 2008 through the official end of the national recession in June 2009, Louisiana's job performance was better than that of any other Southern state, and employment levels in Louisiana have grown faster than the South and the U.S. since the end of the national recession.
+For example, Louisiana's job performance has been better than that of nearly every other Southern state since January 2008, and employment levels in Louisiana have grown faster than the South and the U.S. since the end of the national recession.

-"As the national economy looks to continue its recovery in 2011, Louisiana is well-positioned to secure a large share of new business investment projects in the U.S. Additionally, Louisiana's economy will experience significant job growth from projects announced in 2008, 2009 and 2010.
+"A robust U.S. jobs recovery remains elusive.
+Nevertheless, in 2013, Louisiana will be well-positioned to secure a healthy share of new business investment projects in the U.S. Moreover, Louisiana's economy will experience significant job growth from projects announced in 2008 through 2012.